drduh/YubiKey-Guide/README.md

 - [Troubleshooting](#troubleshooting)
 - [Links](#links)

-# Purchase YubiKey
+# Purchase

 All YubiKeys except the blue "security key" model are compatible with this guide.
 NEO models are limited to 2048-bit RSA keys.
 Compare YubiKeys [here](https://www.yubico.com/products/yubikey-hardware/compare-products-series/).

-# Verify YubiKey

 To verify a YubiKey is genuine, open a [browser with U2F support](https://support.yubico.com/support/solutions/articles/15000009591-how-to-confirm-your-yubico-device-is-genuine-with-u2f) to [https://www.yubico.com/genuine/](https://www.yubico.com/genuine/).
 Insert a Yubico device, and select *Verify Device* to begin the process.
 Touch the YubiKey when prompted, and if asked, allow it to see the make and model of the device.
 If you see *Verification complete*, the device is authentic.

-This website verifies the YubiKey's device attestation certificates signed by a set of Yubico CAs, and helps mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).
+This website verifies YubiKey device attestation certificates signed by a set of Yubico certificate authorities, and helps mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).

 # Download OS Image